What if I incur expenses in relation to my job?

 Professional fees and subscriptions are allowable deductions if they are amounts you have to pay in order to carry on your profession.
 HMRC also allow annual subscriptions to certain professional organisations approved by them.
 You can find the list on GOV.UK.

 Employers can make tax and NIC free payments to an employee in respect of reasonable additional costs incurred for working at home, for example, gas, electricity, telephone, internet.
-HMRC allow a tax- and NIC-free flat rate reimbursement of up to £4 a week (from 6 April 2012) if this is easier than having to work out actual amounts.
+HMRC allow a tax- and NIC-free flat rate reimbursement of up to £6 a week (from 6 April 2020 and £4 per week from 6 April 2012 to 5 April 2020) if this is easier than having to work out actual amounts.

 Costs that would be incurred regardless of whether you worked at home, such as mortgage payments, water rates or council tax, are excluded.